Create and deliver personalized experiences across digital properties at scale

 App extensions will make it easier to add common tasks such as photo editing, storage choices and cloud storage access, custom keyboards and social sharing apps.
-This not only saves development time, but further standardises the user experience, which instantly makes the app more appealing to users who expect the same experience from their consumer apps.
-Users will find the app easer to use when they take a picture with the same camera interface that they see in the camera app they use most of the time.
+This not only saves development time, but further standardizes the user experience, which instantly makes the app more appealing to users who expect the same experience from their consumer apps.
+Users will find the app easier to use when they take a picture with the same camera interface that they see in the camera app they use most of the time.

 Apple’s new API kits received the lion’s share of coverage across tech press prior to Apple’s flagship event, and for good reason.
 They’re a game changer for users and developers alike.
 Here’s why:

 It had been reported that Apple has lined up agreements with the major credit card companies MasterCard, Visa, and American Express, indicating that Apple has launched a mobile payment system, which was confirmed yesterday.
 Could this be the final piece of the puzzle for a real mobile wallet?

 The service will be able to store Visa, MasterCard and American Express credit card information.
 “Apple said department stores like Macy's and Bloomingdales, drugstores including Walgreen's and Duane Reade, and other stores including McDonald's, Staples, Subway and Whole Foods are participating in Apple Pay” said Mae Anderson, AP Technology

 All of these factors lead me to be excited about what the future holds for mobile enterprise development.
 We’ll be able to advance the abilities of all workers generating positive ROI for our organizations.